 Celebrating birthdays and good grades with family is already a great experience, but it’s even better when it’s paired with sweet rewards.
 Treat your kids to a special something for bringing home a good report card, or simply for being born, with these kids’ rewards.

 And if it’s not report card season yet, don’t worry.
 We’ve got you covered with all the restaurant freebies and deals you can get, no matter what grades your kids bring home.
 From Krispy Kreme free donuts for grades to Chick-fil-A’s rewards for a straight A report card, we’ve listed them all below.

 Download The Krazy Coupon Lady app for more money-saving tips, deals, and coupons.

-1. Krispy Kreme rewards students with a free donut for every ‘A’.
+1. Get Krispy Kreme free donuts for grades with every ‘A’.

-Many Krispy Kreme locations reward students with good grades.
-Students can earn up to six free donuts with no purchase necessary.
+Many Krispy Kreme locations reward students with a straight A report card.
+Students can earn up to six free donuts (priced at $9.99) with no purchase necessary.
 Check if your local Krispy Kreme participates.

-2. Chuck E. Cheese hands out extra tokens for being a stellar student.
+3. Chuck E. Cheese hands out extra tokens to students with a straight A report card.